 While Palo Alto is asking investors to value it more richly than peers, its sales multiple is still less than half the 26 times revenue at which Menlo Park, California-based Facebook went public.
 Facebook sank as much as 32 percent within a month of its IPO.

 That may have swayed technology companies to temper lofty ambitions.
-Cloud-based software maker ServiceNow Inc. (NOW), which originally sought to sell shares at a valuation of 13 times sales in its June 28 IPO, surged 37 percent on its first day of trading.
+Cloud-based software maker ServiceNow Inc. (NOW:US), which originally sought to sell shares at a valuation of 13 times sales in its June 28 IPO, surged 37 percent on its first day of trading.
 Morgan Stanley, which has the lead role on offerings for both Palo Alto and Kayak, also managed the sales for Facebook and San Diego-based ServiceNow.